bpietroniro/parse-graph/README.md

 ## SQL Schema

-Here is an ERD to demonstrate how I set up the SQL schema for graphs:
+Here is an ERD to demonstrate the SQL schema for graphs:

 ![image](./schema.png)